-In June 2018, we entered into a side letter agreement with an investor in connection with the purchase of 81,145 shares of our common stock.
+In June, July and August 2018, we entered into side letter agreements with an investor in connection with such investor's June and July 2018 purchases of a total of 204,870 shares of our common stock.
 In the event that we issue and sell shares of our common stock or securities convertible into shares of our common stock in a transaction intended to be exempt from registration under the Securities Act, for cash at a price per share less than that paid by such investor, the agreement provides such investor the right to participate in such transaction.
 The right of participation will terminate upon the closing of this offering.